sonjageorgievska/current/proposals/visualization.md

     - Visual Storytelling
 - To discuss challenges posed related to these fields and
 - (potentially) come up with novel solutions to these challenges
+- Apply acquired knowledge to NLeSC projects
+- Outreach and education of best practices and skills for employees, project partners and other interested parties

 ## What GitHub repository will the SIG use?
 https://github.com/nlesc-sigs/visualization